Siapran/parens-8/README.md

 note that `"foo"` is translated into `(quote foo)` by the parser. you can also create lua arrays this way: `(quote (1 2 3))`

+could you make an entire game with it? [yes](./examples/baloonbomber.p8), though you probably shouldn't.

 ## interpreter vs compiler

 parens-8 comes in two flavors: